bcliang/gamry-parser/README.md

 2. Any change to the public API (breaking change) will increase a major version.

 ### Publishing

+The package relies on Github Actions to automatically build and upload artifacts to pypi upon published release.

+#### Manual publishing (deprecated)

 Use setuptools to build, twine to publish to pypi.